 The internship year begins with a comprehensive, structured three- to four-week orientation to the internship, during the month of September.
 The orientation is designed to welcome interns and begin to integrate them into Psychological & Wellness Services.
-Interns are introduced to the PAWS mission and values and are informed about the training program’s model, aims, competencies, service and training activities, administrative details, and referral sources.
+Interns are introduced to the training program’s model, aims, competencies, service and training activities, administrative details, and referral sources.
 During orientation, each intern will complete a self-assessment which will assist in formulating training goals for the year.

 The orientation program is developed and coordinated by the Training Director with input and participation from the staff.
 Orientation is an ongoing process, and interns are encouraged to consult with their supervisors and/or any senior staff member throughout the orientation period and the internship year.